the-technat/the-technat/README.md

 Hi I'm technat.
 Kubernetes engineer, minimalist, perfectionist, optimist and enthusiast for everything that looks like a container.
 I've got zero background in classic IT and was born into the cloud-native world (does this explain my optimistic approach sometimes 😉?)

-- 🔭 I’m currently working on my private K8s [cluster](https://github.com/alleaffengaffen/banana)
+- 🔭 I’m currently working on everything and nothing 😎
-- 🌱 I’m always learning many things in parallel, I can't list them all here.
-Just one thing: I'm practicing for the [CKS Exam](https://github.com/alleaffengaffen/cks_training)
+- 🌱 I’m always learning many things in parallel, see [here](https://github.com/alleaffengaffen/docs) for my bucketlist
 - 💞️ I’m looking to collaborate on Terraform Modules, Go applications and other K8s / CNCF projects
 - 💬 Ask me about Go, Terraform, CI/CD and **Kubernetes** or take a look at my [Website](https://technat.ch)
 - 📫 You can reach me on [CNCF Slack](https://cloud-native.slack.com) or by [Mail](mailto:technat@technat.ch)